gigalixir/gigalixir-cli/docs/source/main.rst

         - Google Cloud Engine does not allow certain email ports like 587.
 See https://cloud.google.com/compute/docs/tutorials/sending-mail/
           Try using port 2525.
 See https://cloud.google.com/compute/docs/tutorials/sending-mail/using-mailgun

+    - unknown command: MIX_ENV=prod mix phx.server

+        - If you are you are using a custom Procfile with an environment variables at the front of the command, you'll get this error.
+Try adding :bash:`env` to the front of the command.
+See https://github.com/ddollar/foreman/issues/265.
+We use the most command Ruby Foreman which behaves differently from Heroku's for this situation.

     - init terminating in do_boot ({cannot get bootfile,no_dot_erlang.boot})

         - This is an issue described here: https://github.com/bitwalker/distillery/issues/426